shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_why_ai_frameworks.md

 Some common issues are
 1. Logical complexity, where some component does a lot of stuff and it's difficult to isolate what you want to test in a way that's both reliable and simple enough.
-Especially for complex flows that include multiple steps and many components.
+Especially for complex flows that include multiple steps and many components with non-trivial state changes.
 1. Technical complexity, where it's difficult to set up things.
-A simple example would be data samples for complex processes, but the more hairy issues involve things like like relying on some external thing that's not easy to control.
+A simple example would be data samples for complex processes, but the more hairy issues involve things like like relying on some external thing for which it's tricky to simulate failure modes.
 1. Side-effects, where the code interacts with the outside world in some way.

 Consider something like this: we have an arbitrary microservice architecture with 50 repos, where some services are written in typescript, some are written in python without type hints, and the team has even braved Rust on one of them.
 We mostly use Postgres with redis, but some workflows use s3.
 5 3rd party APIs handle a few concerns like payments, opening support tickets or similar.
 We might not even have a trivial way to set up "new clean test" on a local machine.
 Now, the AI made a significant change to a shared python library that deals with the DB.